Flourless Chocolate Cake with Raspberry Sauce

 Raspberry Lemonade Bownies

-3. In a medium microwaveable bowl, heat white chocolate and butter in the microwave for 20 second intervals until melted.
-Alternately, melt white chocolate and butter on the stove in a double boiler.
+2. In a medium microwaveable bowl, heat the white chocolate and butter in the microwave for 20 second intervals until melted.
+Alternately, melt the white chocolate and butter on the stove in a large heat safe bowl set over a pan of barely simmering water.
+Stir gently until smooth.

 Raspberry Lemonade Icing

-1. In a small bowl, smash raspberries with a fork.
+1. In a small bowl, smash the raspberries with a fork.

-2. Add powdered sugar, melted butter and 1 tablespoon of lemon juice.
-Whisk until smooth, adding more lemon juice as necessary.
+2. Add the powdered sugar, melted butter and 1 tablespoon of lemon juice.
+Whisk until smooth, adding more lemon juice as needed.

 4. Cut into 2-inch squares and serve with additional raspberries, if desired.